Semrush helps you:

 Buzzsumo – Homepage – Clients

-The transition from your prospect’s problem to a specific offer.
+The transition from your prospect’s problem to a specific offer needs to be smooth and logical.

-Here’s a cool example of this transition action:
+Here’s a good example of this transition in action:

 Truvani – Marine Collagen – Copy